 Languages Choose and add the following configuration options:

 php5-gd, php5-cli, php5-curl, php5-mcrypt, php5-mysql, php5-xdebug

 Install MariaDB.
-Set a root password that you will remember (this is just a local enviroment).
+Set a root password that you will remember (this is just a local environment).
 Create a default database and username/password for your local Drupal project.
 (I, for example, always use

 defaultas the database name, username, and password.)

 Set the timezone to wherever you are / wherever is closest to where you are.
-I am in Chicago, so I select
+I am in Chicago, so I selected

 Press the big

 Go find someone to brag to about putting your system configuration into code.